 It’s week 5 of the One Room Challenge and I’m still working on the drywall.
 Oh the joys of primer: Any mistakes you’ve made, the primer will put on full display.
 That’s exactly what happened when we tried to prime the ceiling on which we’ve been working so hard all week after week.
 Just a little bit of primer showed all of the areas that needed further sanding.

 Before this project, I considered a drywall sander.
 I never got one.
 I reckon that would have been extremely helpful.
 To suffice, my boyfriend used an orbital sander connected to our shop vac to further sand the drywall.
 Meanwhile, I sanded by hand to feather out the edges of the dried joint compound.

 I had to flatten the brush to better match the old texture.
-After I applied texture to the wall, I let it dry for a couple minutes and then knocked down the texture just a little bit with a roller and a taping knife.
+After I applied the new texture to the wall, I let it dry for a couple minutes and then knocked it down just a little bit with a roller and a taping knife.
 I overlapped the old and new texture to make it blend.
 By the way, this is called stomp texture.
-The tools to achieve the texture were hard to find in stock!
+The tools to achieve this were hard to find in stock!

-I think it would have looked better if I rolled on texture with a roller first and then applied stop texture.
+I think it would have looked better if I rolled on the compound with a roller first and then applied stop texture.

 I’ll cover primer and paint next time!